Quantco/glum/docs/tutorials/getting_started/getting_started.md

 ## Data

 We start by loading and prepping the sklearn boston housing dataset.
-For simplicity, we don't go into any details regarding EDA or data cleaning.
+For simplicity, we don't go into any details regarding exploration or data cleaning.

 ```python
 from sklearn import datasets